sclebow/aectech25-nyc-legal-chat/readme.md

 You can configure the assistant by modifying the `config.py` file.
 This file contains various settings that control the behavior of the assistant, such as the model to use, the prompt templates, and other parameters.

+## Deployment

+The ContractCadence demo is currently deployed on Streamlit Cloud at [contractcadence.streamlit.app](https://contractcadence.streamlit.app).